c-lombardi23/FOCAL/docs/source/getting_started.rst

 Getting Started
 ===============

-Welcome to Fiber Cleave Processing!
+Welcome to FOCAL (Fiber Optic Cleave Analyzer and Learner)!
 This guide provides a hands-on walkthrough to get you from installation to training your first classification model in just a few minutes.

 .. note::
    This guide focuses on one common task to get you started quickly.
 For a full list of all configuration options and modes, please see the :doc:`Configuration <configuration>` page.